Zoning Variance Hearing

 The Zoning Administrator (ZA) administers and enforces the Planning Code of the City and County of San Francisco.
 The ZA advises the Director of Planning and Planning Commission on amendments to the Planning Code; monitors and maintains data related to the ongoing implementation of the Planning Code; and appears before the Board of Supervisors, Board of Appeals, Planning Commission and other bodies on Planning Code matters.

-The ZA also hears and makes determinations on variance applications and provides written interpretations and clarifications of the Planning Code, such as Letters of Determination.
+The ZA also hears and makes determinations on variance applications and provides written interpretations and clarifications of the Planning Code, such as Letters of Determination (see details, below).
 Variance application determinations are presented at the monthly Zoning Variance Hearings.

-The Zoning Administrator manages the Zoning and Compliance Teams and project-related activities within the department such as the Transportation Demand Management Program and the Office Allocation Annual Limitation Program.
+The Zoning Administrator manages the Code Enforcement Team, and project-related activities within the department such as the Transportation Demand Management Program and the Office Development Annual Limitation Program.

 What is a Variance?